rhysco8/greenpeas-uk/README.md

 As an environmentally concerned shopper
 So that I am guilt-tripped into not buying the product if it contains palm oil
-I see pictures of sad orangutans in a deforested are and I can click on a 'Find Out More' button
+I see pictures of sad orangutans in a deforested area and I can click on a 'Find Out More' button

 As an environmentally concerned shopper
 So that I can read the lates news headlines about palm oil